aboutangela/georgia/README.md

 Grace Feeley, Angela Li

 ## statement of problem
-Return the boolean value of the statement "the maze is navigable, having a legal travel path that is continuous from start point to existing treasure"
+Return the boolean value of the statement "the maze is navigable, having a legal travel path that is continuous from start point to existing treasure."

 ## recursive abstraction
-When I am asked to return the boolean value of the statement "the maze is navigable, having a legal travel path that is continuous from start point to existing treasure", the recursive abstraction can make the next legal move to return the boolean value of the statement "the maze is navigable, having a legal travel path that is continuous from start point to existing treasure".
+When I am asked to solve a maze, given a maze, the recursive abstraction can solve a maze with one fewer stepping stone by making the next legal move.

+>>Solving a maze means to return the boolean value of the statement "the maze is navigable, having a legal travel path that is continuous from start point to existing treasure"

 ## base case
 >When the explorer finds the treasure in the maze (the boolean statement is true)